eonlabs-research/rsr-fsa/README.md

 # Researcher (RSR) Funded Sub-Account (FSA) Partnership Simulation

-`fsa_simulation.py` simulate a **funded sub-account (FSA) partnership** between EonLabs and Researcher (RSR).
-A worst-but-still-unfailing performance (**WBSUP**) is always assumed in all FSAs. **WBSUP** is perhaps the most important concept to consider.
-So please don't hesitate to contact EonLabs for more information if you have any questions.
+`fsa simulation.py` simulates an EonLabs-Researcher **funded sub-account (FSA) partnership** (RSR).
+In all FSAs, a worst-but-still-unfailing performance (**WBSUP**) is assumed.
+The most important concept to consider is **WBSUP**.
+So, if you have any questions, please don't hesitate to contact EonLabs for more information.

-- `fsa_simulation.py` will generate a table with ten (10) columns and twenty-five (25) rows.
-Each row represents a single month, from the 0th to the 24th.
+- The script `fsa simulation.py` creates a table with ten (10) columns and twenty-five (25) rows.
+From the 0th to the 24th, each row represents a single month.
-- The columns comprise information such as initial and subsequent fund injections, starting and ending balances of every month, realized profit, and settled RSR payment.
+- The columns include data on initial and subsequent fund injections, monthly beginning and ending balances, realized profit, and settled RSR payment.
-- Not loss is assumed.
-Only profit is simulated.
+- There is no expectation of loss.
+Profit is the only thing that is simulated.
-- Stagnation of extended asset value (EAV) is always less than two (2) months.
+- Extended asset value (EAV) stagnation is always less than two (2) months.
-- You can choose to adjust the stagnation, which is either 1 or 2 month.
-Anything longer than a two-month period is not acceptable by EonLabs since it would fail the minimal requirements of WBSUP (i.e. exceed the risk tolerance as defined by WPSUP).
+- You have the option of changing the duration of the stagnation, which can be 1 or 2 months.
+EonLabs will not accept anything longer than a two-month period because it would fail the WBSUP's minimum requirements (i.e. exceed the risk tolerance as defined by WPSUP).
-- `L-th month`, `"D"` and `"Z"` is related to a one-time license fee (or sign-on bonus in case of full-time employment) that can be structured into the simulation.
+- The terms `L-th month`, `D`, and `Z` refer to a one-time license fee (or a sign-on bonus in the case of full-time employment) that can be built into the simulation.

-`fsa_simulation.py` default parameter settings are not fixed in stone.
-Researchers (RSR) are urged to experiment with the parameters until they discover an appropriate set of settings to submit to EonLabs for consideration.
+The default parameter settings for `fsa simulation.py` are not set in stone.
+Researchers (RSR) are encouraged to play around with the parameters until they find a set of settings that they can submit to EonLabs for consideration.

 # WORST-BUT-STILL-UNFAILING PERFORMANCE (WBSUP)

-**WBSUP** is used to evaluate the trading performance of researchers (RSR).
-It is built in such a manner that everyone understands what is anticipated before trading starts.
+**WBSUP** is a standard that EonLabs use to assess the RSR's trading performance.
+It is designed in such a way that everyone knows what to expect before trading begins.

 ## DEFINITION OF WBSUP

-**WBSUP** means that a _minimal_ **EXTENDED ASSET VALUE (EAV)**, `"R%"` (e.g. 10% or 0.10), must be gained within an agreed period of time, `"T"` (e.g. 60 days or 1 month).
-Note that the value of `"R%"` is evaluated dynamically and is relative to the downside risk taken recently.
-The maximum allowed downside risk to be taken by RSR is `"-R%"`.
+**WBSUP** denotes that a _minimal_ **EXTENDED ASSET VALUE (EAV)** must be obtained within a specified time period, `"T"` (e.g. `60 days` or `1 month`).
+It's worth noting that the `EAV` value is dynamically calculated and proportional to the recent downside risk taken.
+RSR is only allowed to take a maximum of `-R%` of risk on the downside.

 ### MAXIMUM ALLOWED DOWNSIDE RISK FROM ALL-TIME HIGH (A)

-If `"-R%" = -10%` (or `-0.10`), it means that the maximum drawdown cannot be larger than the multiple of `0.10` from _any_ all-time high on the equity curve of total asset value.
+If `"-R%"` = `-10%` (i.e. `-0.10`), the maximum drawdown from _any_ all-time high on the equity curve of total asset value cannot be greater than the multiple of `0.10`.

-#### For example
+#### As an illustration

-Let's say point A (`"A"`) is an all-time high on equity curve. `"-R%"` is the extent of maximum drawdown between `"A"` and before `"A"` is surpassed again. `"-R%"` cannot exceed an agreed value (e.g. `-0.10`) during drawdown.
-If `"-R%"` exceeded the agreed value, WBSUP is considered failed.
+Let's say point A (`"A"`) on the equity curve is an all-time high.
+The maximum drawdown between `"A"` and before `"A"` is surpassed again is measured in `"-R%"`.
+During drawdown, `"-R%"` cannot exceed an agreed-upon value (e.g. `-0.10`).
+WBSUP is considered a failure if `"-R%"` exceeds the agreed-upon value.

-### MAXIMUM ALLOWED TIME TO REACH NEXT ALL-TIME HIGH (B)
+### THE LAST TIME ALLOWED TO REACH THE NEXT ALL-TIME HIGH (B)

-Let's continue from the example above.
-Let's say point B (`"B"`) is the next all-time high on equity curve, where `"B"="A"*(1+"R%")`.
-The value of `"R%"` in the equation equals the recent drawdown `"-R%"`, which happens between `"A"` and `"B"`.
-Apparently, every drawdown from the peaks is different and as long as they do not exceed the maximum allowed downside risk from their respective `"A"s`, the actual `"-R%"` values might vary from one to another.
-WBSUP requires that the equity curve must attain `"B"` within certain agreed period (`"T"`).
-If `"B"` cannot be attained within that period, WBSUP is considered failed.
+Let's continue with the previous example.
+Let's pretend that point B (`"B"`) is the next all-time high on the equity curve, and that `"B"="A"*(1+"R%")`.
+The recent drawdown `"-R%"`, which occurs between `"A"` and `"B"`, is equal to the value of `"R%"` in the equation.
+Every drawdown from the peaks appears to be unique, and as long as they do not exceed the maximum allowed downside risk from their respective `"A"`s, the actual `"-R%"` values may differ from one to the next.
+The equity curve must reach `"B"` within a certain agreed-upon period (`"T"`) according to WBSUP.
+WBSUP is considered a failure if `"B"` is not achieved within that time frame.

-#### To illustrate
+#### To give you an example

-Let's say `"T"` is agreed by EonLabs and RSR to be `60 days`.
-If there is a 5.8% (or `-0.058`) drawdown from an all-time high (`"A" = 48390 BUSD`), it means the equity curve is hitting a trough (`80000*(1-0.058) = 75360 BUSD`).
+Let's say EonLabs and RSR agree on `"T"` to be `60 days`.
+If the equity curve has fallen 5.8% (or `-0.058`) from its all-time high (`"A" = 48390 BUSD`), it has reached a trough (`80000*(1-0.058) = 75360 BUSD`).
-WBSUP requires that a _minimal_ **EXTENDED ASSET VALUE (EAV)** (`"A"*"R%" = 80000*0.058 = 4640 BUSD`) must be gained within `60 days` after the day when "A" happens.
-In other words, the equity balance of total asset value must attain or exceed "B" (`"A" * (1+"R%") = 80000 * (1+0.058) = 84640 BUSD`) within `60 days` after the day when "A" happens.
+WBSUP mandates that a _minimal_ **EXTENDED ASSET VALUE (EAV)** (i.e. `"A"*"R%" = 80000*0.058 = 4640 BUSD`) be achieved within `60 days` of the day `"A"` occurs.
+In other words, within `60 days` of the day `"A"` occurs, the equity balance of total asset value must equal or exceed `"B"` (i.e. `"A" * (1+"R%") = 80000 * (1+0.058) = 84640 BUSD`).

-## EXPLAIN WHAT EACH COLUMN MEANS
+## EXPLAIN THE MEANING OF EACH COLUMN

-### EQUITY BALANCE MONTH START (X)
+### MONTHLY EQUITY BALANCE START (X)

-The Researcher (RSR) is responsible for trading an agreed number of funded sub-accounts (FSAs). `"X"` is the asset value of all FSAs at the beginning of the month. `"X"` is denominated in stablecoin (e.g. BUSD).
-RSR can freely re-balance the funds among the FSAs at any time.
+- The Researcher (RSR) is in charge of trading a predetermined number of funded sub-accounts (FSAs).
+The asset value of all FSAs at the start of the month is `"X"`.
+- `"X"` is a stablecoin denominator (e.g. BUSD).
+- RSR has complete control over the funds in the FSAs and can rebalance them at any time.

-### EXTENDED ASSET VALUE (A * R%)
+### EXTENDED ASSET VALUE (EAV = A * R%)

+- `EAV` simply means the money profited from trading the sub-accounts.
-It means trading profit.
-Here we simulate `"R%"` as a fixed value that is attained every `"M"` months.
-During LIVE trading, EonLabs capture Margin Balance hourly from Binance.
-The captured data includes realized and unrealized profit and loss (PnL).
-Only realized profit is counted towards `"A"` & `"B"`.
-But momentary unrealized losses will be counted toward drawdown of `"-R%"`.
-Therefore it is important for an RSR to size each trading position carefully so that the sum of all losses _including unrealized ones_) -- since the most recent all-time high asset value (`"A"`) in all the funded sub-accounts (FSA) that the RSR manages -- does not exceed the the multiple of `"R%"` and `"A"`.
+- Here we simulate `"R%"` as a fixed value that is reached every `"M"` months.
+- EonLabs captures Binance's Margin Balance hourly during LIVE trading.
+Profit and loss figures, both realized and unrealized, are included in the data (PnL).
+Only profit that has been realized is counted toward `"A"` and `"B"`.
+However, unrealized losses will be counted toward the `"-R%"` drawdown.
+As a result, it's critical for an RSR to size each trading position carefully so that the sum of all losses (including unrealized ones) in all the funded sub-accounts (FSA) that the RSR manages since the most recent all-time high asset value (`"A"`) does not exceed the multiple of `"R%"` and `"A"`.

-### RSR TECHNO FEE (A * R% * S%)
+### RSR TECHNO FEE (A * R * S%)

+- The multiple of **EXTENDED ASSET VALUE** (`EAV`) and `"S%"` is **RSR TECHNO FEE**.
-RSR TECHNO FEE is the multiple of EXTENDED ASSET VALUE (`"A"*"R%"`) and `"S%"`.
-It is payable monthly by EonLabs to RSR as long as WBSUP is maintained by RSR.
-Interim profit and loss (realized & unrealized) is monitored to assess WBSUP only.
-Interim P&L will not be used to calculate **RSR TECHNO FEE**, which is calculated on the month-end settlement date only.
+- It is paid to RSR on a monthly basis by EonLabs as long as WBSUP is maintained by RSR.
+- WBSUP is evaluated solely on the basis of interim profit and loss (realized and unrealized).
+- The **RSR TECHNO FEE**, which is calculated on the month-end settlement date only, will not be calculated using interim P&L.

-### RSR ACCRUED TECHNO FEE
+### TECHNO FEE ACCRUED BY RSR

 Cumulative **RSR TECHNO FEE** that RSR received from EonLabs.

 ### RSR REDUCED LICENSE FEE (D)

-`"D"` is the difference between the license fee (`"Z" BUSD`) and **RSR ACCRUED FEE**.
-It is a one-time fee payable by EonLabs to RSR not later than certain month (e.g. 12th month).
-However, EonLabs is entitled to settle the payment of `"D"` ahead of it.
-In this simulation, we assume it to be settled on the `L-th month`.
+- The difference between the license fee (`"Z" BUSD`) and the **RSR ACCRUED FEE** is referred to as `"D"`.
+- It is a one-time fee that EonLabs must pay to RSR by the end of a specific month (e.g. 12th month).
+- EonLabs, on the other hand, has the right to settle the `"D"` payment ahead of the time.
+- Here we assume `"D"` is settled on the `L-th month`.

-`"D" = "Z" BUSD - RSR ACCRUED TECHNO FEE`, where `"Z"` is the license fee.
+- `"D" = "Z" BUSD - RSR ACCRUED TECHNO FEE`, where "Z" represents the license fee.

-If the resulting `"D"` is negative in value, EonLabs do not need to pay anything extra.
-After `"D"` is settled, EonLabs can start using RSR's system software on their own.
-From then on, EonLabs do not need to profit share with RSR on new strategies.
-RSR still continues to trade the existent funded sub-accounts (FSAs).
-RSR continues to receive RSR TECHNO FEE for the rest of the agreement period.
+- EonLabs does not have to pay anything extra if the resulting `"D"` is negative in value.
+- EonLabs can begin using RSR's system software on their own once `"D"` is resolved.
+EonLabs will no longer be required to profit share with RSR if the profit derived from the newly generated strategies.
+- RSR is still trading the existing funded sub-accounts (FSAs).
+For the remainder of the agreement period, RSR will continue to receive RSR TECHNO FEE.

-### RSR ACCRUED FEE
+### ACCRUED RSR FEE

 Cumulative fee that the researcher (RSR) has received from EonLabs.
-It includes both the **RSR TECHNO FEE** and **RSR REDUCED LICENSE FEE**.
+Both **RSR TECHNO FEE** and **RSR REDUCED LICENSE FEE** are included.

-### EONLABS INJECTED FUND (Y% of of the post-fee balance)
+### FUND INJECTED BY EONLABS (Y percent of of the post-fee balance)

-EonLabs recognizes RSR's performance by raising the funded sub-account (FSA) balance.
-As a monthly routine, EonLabs injects additional funds to the FSAs.
-Funding amount is `"Y%"` of the post-fee FSA balance total at the time.
-EonLabs injects funds monthly as long as WBSUP is maintained.
-It is the researcher's responsibility to maintain WBSUP.
-Funds injection stops once EonLabs obtains RSR's system software license.
+- RSR's trading performance is recognized by EonLabs by an increase in the funded sub-account (FSA) balance.
+- EonLabs injects additional funds into the FSAs on a monthly basis.
+- The funding amount is equal to "Y percent" of the total post-fee FSA balance at the time.
+- As long as WBSUP is maintained, EonLabs injects funds on a monthly basis.
+- It is the researcher's responsibility to keep WBSUP up to date.
+- When EonLabs obtains RSR's system software license, the funds injection stops.

 ### EONLABS ACCRUED INJECTED FUND

-Cumulative funds that EonLabs contributed to the funded sub-accounts (FSAs).
-It includes both the startup fund and the subsequent routinely injected fund.
+EonLabs' cumulative contributions to the funded sub-accounts (FSAs).
+It includes the initial startup fund as well as the subsequent regularly injected fund.

-### SETTLED EQUITY BALANCE MONTH END
+### MONTH END EQUITY BALANCE SETTLED

-The total asset values of all funded sub-accounts (FSAs) at the end of the month.
-It is after all the fees payable to RSR and funds contributed by EonLabs.
+At the end of the month, the total asset values of all funded sub-accounts (FSAs) are totaled.
+It is the result of a post-balance of RSR fees and funds contributed by EonLabs.